-As you can see Fartlek is a combination of many different intervals with both aerobic and anaerobic events.
+As you can see, Fartlek is a combination of many different intervals with both aerobic and anaerobic events.
 These intervals are not organized as the intervals you know from regular interval training.
-Instead you use the terrain, the winds or you friends to get inspired to make attacks of various lengths.
-I think that the motivating factor in fartlek is the best thing about this kind of cycling training.
+Instead, you use the terrain, the winds, or your friends to get inspired to make attacks of various lengths.
+The motivating factor in Fartlek is the best thing about this kind of cycling training.

-Actually I know many riders that do this training without knowing that there is a name for it.
-They do it because it is great fun, effective and similar to races.
+I know many riders that do this training without knowing that there is a name for it.
+They do it because it is great fun, effective, and similar to races.

 Fartlek with a theme

-There are many ways you can use fartlek.
-You can decide to give your sessions a tactical theme: E.g. Try to make explosive, surprising attack when the group slows down.
+There are many ways you can use Fartlek.
+For example, you can decide to give your sessions a tactical theme: E.g., Try to make an explosive, surprising attack when the group slows down.

 Or maybe you could give it a technical theme:

-E.g. Ride fast in the areas with many sharp curves.
+E.g., Ride fast in areas with many sharp curves.

-Or you can make a personal theme with something you want improve.
-Actually, I always recommend that riders train towards what they are aiming for.
-There is a high degree of specificity needed to achieve the right adaptations to your training.
+Or you can make a personal theme with something you want to improve.
+I always recommend that riders train towards what they are aiming for.
+High specificity is needed to achieve the proper adaptations to your training.
 So, it makes sense to design Fartlek sessions that reflect your goals.

 Difficult to reproduce training sessions

 If you have a period where your motivation for regular interval training is low or non-existing, then try Fartlek.
-It is fun and often you will experience that you get a really good workout.
+It is fun, and often you will experience that you get an excellent workout.

 Make a finish time or line